-The equipment cost for the pilot line, which we expect will have a gross production capacity of approximately 720,000 meters per year in December 2007, is expected to be

-\$12,000,000 to \$14,000,000 through December 2007.
+The cost for the full-scale manufacturing equipment, which we expect to operate in a pilot mode beginning in December 2007, will have a gross production capacity of approximately 720,000 meters per year in December 2007.
+The cost of the equipment is expected to be \$12,000,000 to \$14,000,000 through December 2007, of which over \$6,000,000 has been spent to date.
 The additional capital equipment needed for full commercial production is expected to cost approximately \$25,000,000 to \$30,000,000, and should result in a commercial manufacturing operation with a gross capacity of approximately 8 million meters of wire per year.
 Our current plan is to have a commercial manufacturing operation that can produce over 2 million meters per year in place by approximately December 2009.
-We believe we can accelerate this timeline if the market demand for our 2G HTS wire accelerates.
+We believe we can increase the manufacturing output of our 2G HTS wire if the market demand for our 2G HTS wire accelerates during this period.

-We have potential funding commitments (excluding amounts included in accounts receivable) of approximately \$37,151,000 to be received after June 30, 2006 from government and commercial customers, compared to \$23,761,000 at March 31, 2006.
-The \$13,390,000 increase in future funding commitments from March 31, 2006 to June 30, 2006 was a result of over \$28,000,000 in new orders and contracts booked during the first quarter of fiscal 2007 associated mainly with over \$12,000,000 in new system and power converter orders in our Power Electronic Systems business unit and with the contract modification which provided \$13,344,000 in additional funding on the Navy 36.5 MW motor program, thereby fully funding the program at \$90,150,000 and converting it from a cost-plus-incentive-fee contract to a firm-fixed-price contract on April 26, 2006.
-The additional new orders added to backlog during the first quarter of fiscal 2007 were offset by revenues recognized in the quarter ended June 30, 2006 on the 36.5 MW motor program and LIPA cable project, as work continues to progress on these multi-year contracts, which were originally awarded in February and April of 2003, respectively.
-These current funding commitments, including \$17,077,000 on U.S. government contracts, are subject to certain standard cancellation provisions.
+We have backlog (excluding amounts included in accounts receivable) of approximately \$42,567,000 to be received after September 30, 2006 from government and commercial customers, compared to \$23,761,000 at March 31, 2006.
+The \$18,806,000 increase in backlog from March 31, 2006 to September 30, 2006 was a result of \$43,992,000 in new orders and contracts booked during the first six months of fiscal 2007 associated mainly with over \$25,296,000 in new system and power converter orders in our Power Electronic Systems business unit.
+Also contributing was the government contract modification, which provided \$13,344,000 in additional funding, on the Navy 36.5 MW motor program, thereby fully funding the program at \$90,150,000 and converting it from a cost-plus-incentive-fee contract to a firm-fixed-price contract on April 26, 2006.
+The additional new orders added into our backlog during the first six months of fiscal 2007 were partially offset by revenues recognized in the six-month period ended September 30, 2006 on the 36.5 MW motor program and LIPA cable project, as work continues to progress on these multi-year contracts, which were originally awarded in February and April of 2003, respectively.
+The current backlog, including \$13,761,000 on U.S. government contracts, is subject to certain standard cancellation provisions.
 Additionally, several of our government contracts are being funded incrementally, and as such, are subject to the future authorization and appropriation of government funding on an annual basis.
 We have a history of successful performance under incrementally-funded contracts with the government.

-Of the current commitment amount of \$37,151,000 as of June 30, 2006, approximately 88% is billable to and potentially collectable from our customers within the next 12 months.
+Of the backlog amount of \$42,567,000 as of September 30, 2006, approximately 83% is billable to and potentially collectable from our customers within the next 12 months.